 You Should Convert to Black and White When the Time is Right

-Not every photo works well if when you convert to black and white.
+Not every photo works well if you convert to black and white.
 The trouble is understanding when and why to use black and white, or any other monochrome, for your photograph.

 In this video, I list five opportunities you should consider before you convert to black and white or enhance the color.